Due Process Special Education

 However, just because you can save money by doing your Special Education Due Process Hearing by yourself, doesn’t mean you should.
 I strongly encourage you to read that link above which gives you some tips if you are considering going it alone.

 Those Due Process Hearing tips are straight from a Hearing Officer.
-Still, the rate of parents winning when they go pro se is in the single digits, as far as %.
+Still, the rate of parents winning (or prevailing, as it is called) when they go pro se is in the single digits, as far as a percentage of parents who prevail in due process.

 Just because someone is an attorney does NOT mean they can do a good job at Due Process.
 And I’ve heard this from other attorneys!
 I am acquainted with this one special education attorney in our area.